U.S. Environmental Protection Agency (EPA)

 Completion of a successful background investigation by the Office of Personnel Management (OPM) is required for an applicant to be on-boarded at EPA.
 OPM can complete a background investigation only for individuals, including non-US Citizens, who have resided in the US for the past three years.

-The qualified candidate should have received a master's or doctoral degree in one of the relevant fields, with evidence of quantitative coursework, or be currently pursuing one of the degrees and will reach completion by June 1, 2020.
+The qualified candidate should have received a doctoral degree in one of the relevant fields, or be currently pursuing the degree and will reach completion by June 30, 2020.
 Degree must have been received within five years of the appointment start date.

 U.S. Citizen Only